TimeboardIO/timeboard/docs/design.md

 - Projects : projects, tasks and clusters setup pages
 - Timesheet : page used to note effort spent on projects
 - Security : brind software security (filters, login form)
-- Shell : custom karaf shell commands for Kronops
+- Shell : custom karaf shell commands for Timeboard

 ## Functionnal basics

 ### Actor

-Any logged user to Kronops is an actor
+Any logged user to Timeboard is an actor

 ### Project